-Sometimes we, or the people in our ministry, simply don’t know how to share the Gospel with kids.
+Sometimes we, or the people in our ministry, simply don’t know the best approach for sharing the Gospel with kids.
 Other times, people feel overwhelmed or intimidated.
-Evangelism takes practice, but these three keys make it easier.
+Evangelism takes practice, but these three tips make it easier.

 The Gospel really is simple.
-Avoid the tendency to make it complicated.
+So avoid the tendency to make it complicated.

-It’s really easy to run down rabbit trails, and the kids themselves often provide those opportunities.
+It’s really easy to run down rabbit trails.
+Plus, the kids themselves often provide opportunities to digress.
 But the Gospel is too important for us to get distracted.

 You can share the Gospel with kids in numerous ways.
 Use tracts, the Wordless book, the Romans Road, Evangicube for kids, or other resources.
 They’re all effective.
 So just learn one and use it!

 God Loves (Hold hands together outstretched in front of you.)

 - God loves us and wants to have a relationship with us.

 - Great news: God wants us to be part of His family and live with Him forever in heaven!